the-drunk-coder/megra-doc/docs/installation.md

 # Installation

-There's three ways to install Mégra.
-Before starting, make sure you read the chapter about the audio configuration!
+There are three ways to install Mégra.
+You can download the binary, install it using `Cargo` (Rust's package manager), or compile it from source.

 ## Binaries